The 7 Habits of Highly Effective PeopleBack to Training

 - Participant Guidebook - Practice Cards - Skill Cards - Big Rocks tool - 7 X 7 Contract -

 Renowned as the world’s premier personal leadership development solution, the new 7 Habits of Highly Effective People Signature Edition 4.0 aligns timeless principles of effectiveness with modern technology and practices.
-Click The 7 Habits of Highly Effective People - Signature Edition 4.0 copy (002) to view brochure.
+Click to view brochure.

 No matter how competent a person is, he or she will not have sustained and lasting success unless they are able to effectively lead themselves, influence, engage and collaborate with others, and continually improve and renew their capabilities.
 These elements are at the heart of personal,